dishajk/dishajk.github.io/readme.md

 ## Content Organization

+   - _includes/about.html : about me content in the landing page
    - _posts: Blog posts written in Markdown format.
 Follow the naming convention YYYY-MM-DD-post-title.md.
    - projects: Subdirectory for project pages.
 Organize project pages in a structured manner.